Get Out Of My Inbox: Effective Communications in the C-Suite

 At Cerius, most of our communication is virtual.
 We’ve tried everything under the sun, yet always find our way back to email.

 Communication: It’s easily the most esoteric topic in any company.
-It is something everyone knows we need to improve on and complains about, but it takes the most amount of work to improve, and no one knows where to start.
+It is something everyone knows we need to improve on and complain about, but it takes the most amount of work to improve, and no one knows where to start.

 Sometimes it feels like a game with a clock ticking down.
 There are 100 emails in your inbox (all unread) and you only have 15 minutes.
 Ready, Set, Go!
 It can be endlessly frustrating to sift through what requires attention in the next hour, versus today, versus you simply need to know this, in general.